kopecmark/sudoku/README.md

 Make up three new levels (each on different branches) with three new tricky errors.
 Get another group that has finished to try them.

+## Copyright

+© Asher King Abramson and App Academy.
+All rights reserved.
+Do not share without written consent of the authors.